 - What made you start your venture?

-There are a few things which make us tick, and Finomena happened to be at the centre of them all:
+There are a few things which make us tick, and Finomena happened to be at the center of them all:

 - Figuring out what is possible with “the long tail” of data.
 The long tail is wonderful – it makes you work harder, it makes you try and find the needles in the haystack, it makes choices possible.